asreview/asreview/docs/source/server_overview.rst

-Features
+Overview
 ========

-Authentication in ASReview is designed to provide a secure and personalized environment for each user.
+ASReview LAB Server is designed to provide a secure and personalized environment for each user.
 By setting up authentication, users can manage their projects in individual workspaces, ensuring that their work remains private and secure.
 Users are responsible for hosting and managing the server